 “Probiotics are definitely important for gut health,” Farhadi says.
 Probiotics contain a variety of microorganisms that may help your body maintain a healthy community of microorganisms and can help your gut microbiome return to a healthy state after it’s been disturbed, the National Center for Complementary and Integrative Health says.

 If you were already taking a probiotic before an accidental gluten exposure, Firshein recommends doubling or even tripling up your dosage.

 Consider an L-glutamine supplement

-The amino acid L-glutamine has a lot of potential benefits for your health, but one perk of the supplement is that it can help protect the lining of your bowel and help support a strong intestinal barrier.
-Research has also found it can tamp down on inflammation, while boosting your immune system.
+The amino acid L-glutamine has a lot of potential benefits for your health, but one perk of the supplement is that it can help protect the lining of your bowel11 and help support a strong intestinal barrier.
+Research has also found it can tamp down on inflammation12, while boosting your immune system.

 “L-Glutamine is a part of the repair and protect program,” Firshein says.
 “As a primary fuel for the gut, glutamine gives cells the energy they need.”
 He suggests taking 2 to 4 grams a day after gluten exposure.

 Sip bone broth